 10. It is to be noted here by all the teachers and students that the projects and models prepared should be made from eco-friendly products without incurring too much expenditure.

-11. The Project Report should be handwritten by the students themselves.
+11. The Project Report should be handwritten or digital.

-Learn Maths & Science in an interactive & fun-loving way with BYJU’S App/Tablet.
+Learn Maths & Science in an interactive and fun-loving way with BYJU’S App/Tablet.